Kuwait Tower [OKKK_TWR]

 3.3.5 Stopping a Departure

 In the event you are required to stop a departure after take off clearance has been issued you need to act fast.
-This can be to prevent a potential collision as a result of a runway incursion or due to a go around which is now in the flight path of the departing aircraft.
+This can be to prevent a potential collision as a result of a runway incursion or due to a Go Around which is now in the flight path of the departing aircraft.

-The instruction must be issued early enough so that the departing aircraft does not reach it's "V1" (maximum speed at which a rejected takeoff can be initiated).
+The instruction must be issued early enough so that the departing aircraft does not reach its "V1" (maximum speed at which a rejected takeoff can be initiated).

-For stopping an aircraft that has already begun it's take off roll the following phraseology should be used.
+For stopping an aircraft that has already begun its take off roll the following phraseology should be used.

 Example:

-TWR Controller: "FDB687, stop immediately, I say again, stop immediately, runway incursion"
+Tower Controller: "FDB687, stop immediately, I say again, stop immediately, runway incursion"

 For an aircraft that has not yet begun the take off roll the following phraseology should be used: